semal7100/SoftwareEnginnering/homework01.md

   Ans:<br>
   According to Brooks , there are no silver bullets in software engineering.
 He explained silver bullet as inventions that will do for software productivity, reliability, and simplicity what electronics, transistors, and large-scale integration did for computer hardware.
 He further states that one cannot expect ever to see twofold gains every two years as happens in hardware according to Moore's law.<br>
-  This means that there is no out of the world cure for improving the software gain by one order of magnitude or 10x improvement.This is due to the two types of difficulties:essential and accidental.
+  This means that there is no out of the world cure for improving the software gain by one order of magnitude or 10x improvement.This is due to the two types of difficulties:essential and accidental.<br>
+    Most tools in software engineering tend to solve the accidental difficulties and try to reduce it to as small as possible.
+However essential difficulties still remain and they cannot be avoided as it will destroy the essence of software.So considering these two difficulties.

   Q.5)In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.
   Q.6)In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.